Rosuav/StilleBot/Substitutions.md

 (Note: "Command execution" refers also to triggers, specials, and any other related features.)

-Commands in StilleBot have access to a variety of extra information.
+Mustard Mine commands have access to a variety of extra information.
 These notations can be used to include this information in your messages:

 * $varname$ - variables created by and for your own channel.
 For example,